Mario Luraschi is known for his work on

 as Bandidas, Jeanne D'Arc, Lucky Luck, Black Beauty and James Bond.
 In addition,

-his horses were shown at shows in Las Vegas (Excalibur) and Disneyland Paris
+his horses were shown at shows in Las Vegas (Excalibur)

 (Buffalo Bill Show).
 His work brought Luraschi into contact with stars like